 She deployed when her boys were 2 and almost 1.
-She was part of the initial invasion into Iraq.
+She was part of the initial invasion of Iraq.
 Her team arrived in Kuwait and it was just a desert.
 The Engineering team which she was a part of worked to build the base up.
 It went from dirt to a functioning military base when they left a few months later to head into Iraq.
 She was only able to communicate back home twice.
-One time was a planned call home and the second time was when she got a red cross message that her grandfather had passed away.
+One time was planned call home and the second time was when she got a red cross message that her grandfather had passed away.
 Because of where she was, she was unable to leave Iraq to head home.
-She talked about coming home and her one year old not remembering who she was and how much time it took to rebuild that bond.
-And she also talked about how much her two year old was affected by him leaving.
+She talked about coming home and her one-year-old not remembering who she was and how much time it took to rebuild that bond.
+And she also talked about how much her two-year-old was affected by him leaving.
 He had a hard time letting her leave after arriving back home.
 Part of the reason she left the Marines when it was time to reenlist was that she didn’t have the support network she needed.

 Mentioned in this episode:

 Do you want to support Women of the Military to reach more people and share more stories?
 Click here.